 Turn up to Court in a swimming costume (yes, I really have had clients turn up in swimming customers before)

-Wear anything provokative (once I have a client turn up with a very foul word written across there top)
+Wear anything provocative (once I have a client turn up with a very foul word written across their top)

 Unnecessary piercing or tattoo on display (I am a lover of tattoos but you should ensure they are covered when going to Court)